europace/unterlagen-api/push-nachrichten/README.md

 ```

 ### Webhook protection (optional)
 Your webhook url must be public.
-To protect your endpoint send us a secret (API-Key) wich we will use to create a signature for the request-message and send it as header `X-Europace-HMAC` hex-encoded.
+To protect your endpoint send us a secret (an own defined password) wich we will use to create a signature for the request-message and send it as header `X-Europace-HMAC` hex-encoded.

 _HMAC (SHA256)-Signature Example_: